glynester/Hipster-Till/README.md

 See "Till tech test" below:

 # Technology
-Built using Javacript and JQuery following a MVC pattern.
+Built using Javascript and JQuery following a MVC pattern.
-A Javacript development framework was not used.
+A Javascript development framework was not used.
 Followed a TTD approach and tests were written using Jasmine.

 # Using the Program